Jordan White (musician): Awards and recognition

 In November 2007, White was a finalist in the Lehigh Valley Acoustic Competition and, in 2008, KineticBlu was nominated for two Lehigh Valley Music Awards.
 In August 2010, White was nominated for three 2010 Lehigh Valley Music Awards for Best Songwriter, Best Lyricist, and Best Band Website, which included 3,000 other fan and industry nominees.
 On December 5, 2010, White performed at the awards ceremony in Allentown, which was well received.
 White was nominated for two Montgomery/Bucks County music awards in November 2011 and also nominated for two more Lehigh Valley Music Awards, Best Songwriter and Best Male Vocalist, in April 2012 returned to WFMZ-TV.

 In 2012, White was nominated for three Lehigh Valley Music Awards, including Best Lyricist, Best Singer-Songwriter, Best Folk Band/Soloist.
 The same year, he was nominated for Outstanding Songwriter in the 2012 Philadelphia music awards, and, in November 2013, was nominated for five Philadelphia Music Awards, including Outstanding Performer, Outstanding Singer-Songwriter, Outstanding Male Vocalist, and other awards.
 White accompanied American Idols "Top 100" contestants Tyler Grady and Tim Marchetto at the 2014 Lehigh Valley Music Awards on March 9, 2014.

 Personal life

-White currently lives in suburban Philadelphia.
+White lived in suburban Philadelphia but moved to Myrtle Beach, South Carolina later in life.